byllc/Resume/README.md

 **wwchapman+resume@gmail.com**

 ## Experience
- A wide range of experience in computing and information technology.I have maintained long term relationships with companies I have consulted and worked for,  many of whom continue to consider me a trusted source for assisting in their technology decisions.
+ A wide range of experience in computing and information technology.
+I have maintained long term relationships with companies I have consulted and worked for,  many of whom continue to consider me a trusted source for assisting in their technology decisions.

 ### Cloud Architect,  Stark & Wayne
 **January 2014 - Present**
+ * Cloud Architect: Designing and directing implementation of cloud based technologies and bespoke internal components.
  * Operations Engineer: Helping build platform-as-a-service offerings such as CloudFoundry.
 Providing operations support, business and platform analysis and engineering support for clients who are building out or choosing cloud based solutions.
  * Software Engineer: Building tools to help support platform as a service and cloud based service offerings
+ * Project Lead: Contributing to the opensource community and leading projects for large enterprise clients.

 ### Software Development Team Lead / Development Manager,  Academic Software Plus / Liaison Intl.